Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Set-AzVmss.md

     - `[Name <String>]`: The disk name.
     - `[SizeInGb <Int32?>]`: Specifies the size of an empty data disk in gigabytes.
 This element can be used to overwrite the size of the disk in a virtual machine image.
 This value cannot be larger than 1023 GB
     - `[WriteAcceleratorEnabled <Boolean?>]`: Specifies whether writeAccelerator should be enabled or disabled on the disk.
+  - `[TerminateNotificationProfileEnable <Boolean?>]`: Specifies whether the Terminate Scheduled event is enabled or disabled.
+  - `[TerminateNotificationProfileNotBeforeTimeout <String>]`: Configurable length of time a Virtual Machine being deleted will have to potentially approve the Terminate Scheduled Event before the event is auto approved (timed out).
+The configuration must be specified in ISO 8601 format, the default value is 5 minutes (PT5M)
   - `[WinRmListener <IWinRmListener[]>]`: The list of Windows Remote Management listeners
     - `[CertificateUrl <String>]`: This is the URL of a certificate that has been uploaded to Key Vault as a secret.
 For adding a secret to the Key Vault, see [Add a key or secret to the key vault](https://docs.microsoft.com/azure/key-vault/key-vault-get-started/#add).
 In this case, your certificate needs to be It is the Base64 encoding of the following JSON Object which is encoded in UTF-8:    {   "data":"<Base64-encoded-certificate>",   "dataType":"pfx",   "password":"<pfx-file-password>" }
     - `[Protocol <ProtocolTypes?>]`: Specifies the protocol of listener.
 Possible values are:  **http**    **https**